Great Rann of Kutch: Essential Travel Guide

 Great Rann of Kutch

 Staying in Dhordo is the most convenient option to see the Great Rann of Kutch.
-If you are visiting the region during the Rann Utsav, you can camp at The Tent City – the complex built closest to the entrance of the Rann.
-The Tent City provides you with luxurious and spacious tents with all the amenities required for a comfortable stay.
-Another option is White Rann Resort where you can lodge in tents as well as the mud Bhungas (huts).
-These two packages offered by Gujarat Tourism are all-inclusive and you don’t have to worry about anything.
+If you are visiting the region during the Rann Utsav, you can camp at The Tent City – the complex built closest to the Rann’s entrance.
+The Tent City offers luxurious, spacious tents with all the amenities for a comfortable stay.
+Another option is White Rann Resort, where you can lodge in tents as well as the mud Bhungas (huts).
+These two packages offered by Gujarat Tourism are all-inclusive, and you don’t have to worry about anything.
 They also organized a permit to visit the Great Rann.
 They are expensive but well worth the cost.

 If you are looking for cheaper alternatives, you can stay in one of the many resorts and homestays that have sprouted in Dhordo in recent years due to the increasing popularity of the Rann Festival.
 Some of the available options include Gateway to Rann Resort, Bhuj House, Rann Village Resort, Praveg Resort, Rann Resort, Dholavira Rann Resort, and Kutir Craft Village Resort.